thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

       $ scp <key> <certificate> admin@<IP_address>:<certificate-path>
       ```

-3. Log in to the Linux shell using SSH.
+3. Log into the Linux shell using SSH.

 4. Change to the directory where you copied the files: